determined-ai/determined/docs/model-dev-guide/debug-models.rst

 #.
 Diagnose failures:

-   If you are using the ``determined`` library APIs correctly, distributed training should work without error.
+   Double-check that any code changes you made are correct, and also that you wrapped your code with the correct launcher.
 Otherwise, common problems might be:

    -  If your experiment is not being scheduled on the cluster, ensure that the ``slots_per_trial`` setting is valid for your cluster.
 For example: